Cherot1/SNSignal/README.md

-# SNSignal
+#Mobile Network Signal Strength Logger App

-Mobile Network Signal Strength Logger Android App.
+For Android devices and save data in a .csv file